Skip to content

 But I didn’t have to travel that far to see amazing springs.
 Many of Missouri’s springs are just as majestic and beautiful as those anywhere.
 Our springs have their own unique characteristics and charms, adding interest and intrigue to the landscape.
 I find my life enriched by their presence, even in small ways, as when I’m wade-fishing and feel those little hidden springs, the pockets of extra-cold water suddenly tingling my feet; or the sight of a watercress-filled spring branch on a cold, gray day, glorious green against the dead brown of winter.

 Springs have enriched our lives in so many ways, yet we rarely pause to appreciate them today.
-My spring book is an attempt to initiate and fill that pause, through image and text, with an appreciation of the ways that springs have touched, and continue to touch, our lives.
+My springs book is an attempt to initiate and fill that pause, through image and text, with an appreciation of the ways that springs have touched, and continue to touch, our lives.
 Missouri’s springs are valuable natural assets.
-Like precious jewels, they should be saved and safe-guarded forever.
+Like precious jewels, they should be saved and safeguarded forever.

 Springs can be as small as a seep issuing from a rock face to a giant boil erupting from deep underground.
 The two buttons below show the variety in magnitude, from tiny springs erupting after heavy rain near Pearson Creek in May, 2025, to Meramec Spring in high flow, December 2015.